igogo-x86/HexRaysPyTools/readme.md

 * Types with _ITALIC_ font are got as `void *` arguments and are not used in shape recognition.

-* Field's names are editable by double click
+* Double click on Field's names to edit

+* Double click on offset opens window with every places where this type has been extracted.
+Click "Ok" button to open selected place in pseudocode window.

+![img][scanned_variables]

 __Finalize__ - opens window with editable C-like declaration and assigns new type to all scanned variabled.